The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 Teacher bending over student desk, helping with schoolwork

 Here are five types of professionals who can help with learning struggles.
-They are listed in order of their specialization:

 1. Classroom Teachers – Teachers may be able to help with additional instruction or guide you to school resources.
-Sometimes, teachers may refer you to the guidance counselor for more support.
+Sometimes, teachers may refer you to the school’s guidance counselor for more support.

 2. School Specialists – The reading specialist, speech/language pathologist, or special education teacher can also provide additional instruction and resources.